nop33/si/src/content/custom-page/about.md

       ### Mission

-      SI's mission is to increase the capacity of policy networks to anticipate global catastrophic risks and build resilience for civilization to flourish.
+      SI's mission is to increase the capacity of policy networks to mitigate global catastrophic risks and build resilience for civilization to flourish.

-      ### Vision

-      At SI, we envision a flourishing civilization safeguarded by systems that mitigate global catastrophic risks.

       ### Why?

       From biotechnology to the development of superhuman intelligence, humanity is facing emerging challenges of unprecedented scale.
-The existence of future generations with lives worth living depends on our civilization’s ability to safeguard them from such global catastrophic risks.
-But the multilateralism needed to govern these low-probability, high-impact events is currently out of sight.
+The existence of future generations with lives worth living depends on our civilization’s ability to safeguard them from global catastrophic risks.
+But the multilateralism needed to govern these low-probability, high-impact events is out of sight.

       ### How?

       As a non-profit, SI can afford to focus on the longterm.
 We connect research with practice to support a risk- and resilience-focused multilateralism enhanced by science.
-Our tools, knowledge and community help international policy networks cope with the glut of information, competing objectives, complexity and uncertainty.

-      Based in Geneva, Switzerland, we support policy networks centred around the United Nations, the European Union and national governments to discreetly foster their cooperation with the future.
+Our tools, knowledge and community help to cope with the glut of information, competing objectives, complexity and uncertainty.
+Based in Geneva, Switzerland, we support policy networks centred around the United Nations, the European Union and national governments.

       ### Policy networks?